randomlogin/restaking-token/README.md

 ### Run

 A fork of the mainnet (before a rebase transaction of Lido protocol) is used during the local run.
-Using Hardhat for its fixtures, and during tests, it proved to be faster.
+Using Hardhat for its fixtures.
+Also during tests it proved to be faster.

 Start the node in other terminal (localhost network):
 ```